 A scarifier (dethatcher) machine is also useful to remove thatch.
 Couches and Kikuyu will benefit from running a scarifier through them in the warmer months prior to late January.
 Do not scarify or scalp after January.
 Scarifiers can be rented.
 Wait for the lawn to recover from the close mowing/dethatching process before scarifying.

 Coring is sometimes suggested as a means of thatch removal.
-This is a fallacy as only 8-12% of the surface matt is removed with a conventional Core Pass.
-Coring is used to open up the surface to oxygenate the profile and “unseal the surface” prior to topdressing.
-Coring provides an entry point for topsoil to get into the old soil profile, if laid immediately after coring.
-Once again, removing lawn clippings is essential at this point.
+It is not as effective as the scalping/dethatching process because only 8-12 percent of the surface matt is removed with a conventional core pass.
+Coring is used to open the surface to oxygenate the profile and “unseal the surface” prior to topdressing.
+It also provides an entry point for topsoil to get into the old soil profile when topdressed immediately after coring.

-Scalping lawn in spring is ideal.
-However, do not scalp your kikuyu lawn, buffalo lawn or couch lawn in its first spring season if it was laid in late autumn or winter; your lawn is still in the infancy stage of its lifespan and needs to develop a strong root system to get it through its first summer.
+Do not scalp the lawn in its first spring season if it was laid in late autumn or winter.
+It is still a baby in its lifespan and needs to develop a strong root system to get it through its first summer.

 Following the thatch removal process, your lawn will look brown.
 It will recover quickly and look perfect within three-four weeks and the benefits of the scalping will show throughout summer.

 A video of the dethatching process can be seen below.